paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 **(b) Increased micro-purchase threshold for certain procurements**

-(1) **In general** — The Secretary may designate certain employees of the Department to make procurements described in subsection (a) of this section for which in the administration of [section 1902 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1902&num=0&edition=prelim) the amount specified in subsections (a), (d), and (e) of such section 1902 shall be deemed to be $7,500.
+(1) **In general** — The Secretary may designate certain employees of the Department to make procurements described in subsection (a) for which in the administration of [section 1902 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1902&num=0&edition=prelim) the amount specified in subsections (a), (d), and (e) of such section 1902 shall be deemed to be $7,500.

 (2) **Number of employees** — The number of employees designated under paragraph (1) shall be—